Skip to content

 HIPAA-compliant agentic AI: the 2026 healthcare playbook

 Four conditions for HIPAA-compliant agentic AI deployment in U.S. healthcare in 2026: BAA covering the agent workflow, dual-purpose audit log structure, PHI flow mapping under minimum necessary, clinical-correctness drift monitoring.
-Anthropic's three-cloud BAA position is structurally distinct.
+Claude deploys under BAA coverage through three routes: Anthropic's own BAA (API, Claude Enterprise), the AWS BAA (Bedrock), and the Google Cloud BAA (Vertex AI).

 What follows is a working playbook for HIPAA-compliant agentic AI deployment in U.S. healthcare in 2026: the four conditions that materially constrain vendor selection and architectural design, the audit substrate that satisfies HIPAA and EU AI Act simultaneously, and the workflow patterns that concentrate the regulatory risk.